 Why is that a problem?
 Other than the risk of potential clogs, this waste also carries pollutants within it — pollutants that would normally have been filtered out by soil.
 Without that step, bacteria begin to grow and create an oxygen-free zone that pushes species of fish out.
 It also makes the area nearly unusable for commercial or recreational purposes — not something you want to happen near your property.

 Have you ever noticed pools of water in your property’s yard after heavy rain?
 Stormwater that has nowhere to go and is too abundant to be absorbed into the ground poses a serious flooding threat that shouldn’t be ignored.

 Even in cases where you expect your insurance to cover flood damages, it’s important to realize the damages of unmitigated flooding can extend far beyond what’s covered by your insurance.
 Customer vehicles in underground parking, nearby land contaminated by runoff after a flood, erosion that only shows itself years later when part of your floor collapses — the list of risks goes on and on.
 This can happen even if water never accumulates!

-It’s also worth noting the expansion of regulations requiring flood mitigation and stormwater management across the country.
+It’s also worth noting the expansion of regulations requiring commercial stormwater management and flood mitigation across the country.
 It’s becoming more mandatory, and if you don’t meet the requirements, you could end up with a violation.

 What Is a Stormwater Notice of Violation?